naghmayasmeen123/quater-figma/README.md

-# quater-figma
+# Hackathon-2-main
-this is a quater 2 assignment
+ it is 2nd assignment
+"# NAGHMA-YASMEEN"